Breaking Through Gridlock: Polarization and Problem Solving

 Compare offerings and share your lists with others.

-How do we re-frame stories and tactics that embolden and inspire positive results and change?
-Harvard's Marshall Ganz notes that we must "polarize to mobilize," yet the goal is to reach solutions.
-We will examine ways to solve problems around social justice, health, equity, and environmental issues.
+Through the lens of Jay and Grant’s Breaking Through Gridlock: The Power of Conversation in a Polarized World, we will examine how to re-frame stories and tactics that inspire positive results and change.
+Harvard’s Marshall Ganz notes we must “polarize to mobilize, yet the goal is to strive for solutions.
+We will consider ways to solve problems around social justice, health, equity, and environmental issues.

-Though the program is designed to be taught remotely, meaning that we will use Zoom and Canvas for our time together and critique work, we will have a close, engaged learning community.
-Students will have the opportunity to talk to one another in small groups, and to have one-on-one conversations with me (Nancy) as the quarter progresses.
-Evergreen has long been based on a model of engaged learning communities, and this is what we will share with you.
+Though the course is designed to be taught remotely, meaning that we will use Zoom and Canvas for our time together and critique work, we will have a close, engaged learning community.
+Evergreen has long been based on a model of engaged learning communities.

-To successfully participate in this program, students will need internet access.
-Students can expect our remote teaching to be around 4 hours of synchronous (scheduled) coursework per week, using Zoom and Canvas.
-Students will have access to alternatives to synchronous (in person or remote) participation if conditions require.
+Students can expect our remote teaching to be around 3 hours of synchronous (scheduled) coursework per week, using Zoom and Canvas.

 Class Size: 25